Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for non-split Cartan structures

 \subsubsection{Component groups for ${J}_{\mathrm{ns}}^+ (p)$}

 \begin{propo} Let $p\ge 17$ be a prime, and denote by ${\mathcal J}_{\mathrm{ns}}^+ (p)$ the N\'eron model over $\Z_p^{\mathrm{ur}}$ of the Jacobian of $X_{\mathrm{ns}}^+ (p)$.
-The component group ${\mathcal J}_{\mathrm{ns}}^+ (p)/{\mathcal J}^{+,0}_{\mathrm{ns}} (p)$ of the special fiber of ${\mathcal J}_{\mathrm{ns}}^+ (p)$ is: \begin{itemize} \item $\Z /12\Z \times \left( \Z /(p -1)\Z \right)^{(p-25)/12}$ if $p=12k+1$; \item $\Z /4\Z \times \left( \Z /(p -1)\Z \right)^{(p-17)/12}$ if $p=12k+5$; \item $\Z /6\Z \times \left( \Z /(p -1)\Z \right)^{(p-19)/12}$ if $p=12k+7$; \item $\Z /2\Z \times \left( \Z /(p -1)\Z \right)^{(p-11)/12}$ if $p=12k+11$. \end{itemize} When $p=11$, the component group is $\Z /2\Z $, and it is trivial when $p= 5, 7$ or $13$. \end{propo}
+The component group ${\mathcal J}_{\mathrm{ns}}^+ (p)/{\mathcal J}^{+,0}_{\mathrm{ns}} (p)$ of the special fiber of ${\mathcal J}_{\mathrm{ns}}^+ (p)$ is: \begin{itemize} \item $\Z /12\Z \times \left( \Z /(p -1)\Z \right)^{(p-25)/12}$ if $p=12k+1$; \item $\Z /4\Z \times \left( \Z /(p -1)\Z \right)^{(p-17)/12}$ if $p=12k+5$; \item $\Z /6\Z \times \left( \Z /(p -1)\Z \right)^{(p-19)/12}$ if $p=12k+7$; \item $\Z /2\Z \times \left( \Z /(p -1)\Z \right)^{(p-11)/12}$ if $p=12k+11$. \end{itemize} When $p=11$, the component group is $\Z /2\Z $, and it is trivial when $p= 2, 3, 5, 7$ or $13$. \end{propo}

 \begin{proof} The arguments are the same as those of Proposition~\ref{componentsXns}.
-Note that for small primes, the zero group of components trivially follows from the fact that the genus of $X_{\mathrm{ns}}^+ (p)$ is $0$ for $p=5$ or $7$.
+Note that for small primes, the zero group of components also trivially follows from the fact that the genus of $X_{\mathrm{ns}}^+ (p)$ is $0$ for $p=5, 7$ (and $p=2,3$ of course).
 It is however $3$ for $p=13$ (and $1$ if $p=11$); see for instance p.~117 of \cite{Ma76}. $\Box$

 \end{proof}